Nix, Swinney, Donelly and Corral Talk 2018 Fall Camp

 Sophomore Wideout Tied Ole Miss Single Game Record With 14 Receptions

-Longo helped Sam Houston to the FCS Playoffs in each of his three seasons, while shattering the record books.
+Prior to arriving at Ole Miss, Longo engineered one of the nation’s best FCS offense at Sam Houston State.
+He helped Sam Houston to the FCS Playoffs in each of his three seasons, while shattering the record books.
 The 2016 team went 12-1 and boasted the nation’s No. 1 total offense (547.3 ypg), No. 2 scoring offense (49.5 ppg), No. 2 passing offense (368.3 ypg) and No. 37 rushing offense (179.0 ypg) out of 122 FCS teams.
 The Bearkats scored touchdowns on 80.3 percent of their red zone chances, also best in the nation.

 Sam Houston had more than 4,500 passing yards and 2,000 rushing yards in 2016.
 No FBS team accomplished that.